This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Instructions

 • Heat olive oil in a dutch oven over medium-high heat.
-Saute onions for 4 minutes and then add garlic and saute for an additional 30 seconds.
+Sauté the onions for about 4 minutes, then add garlic and cook for 30 seconds.

-• Add broth, chiles, and seasonings.
-Bring to a boil and reduce heat to medium-low and simmer for 15 minutes
+• Add broth, green chiles, and seasonings.
+Bring to a boil, reduce heat to medium-low, and simmer for 15 minutes.

-• Add corn, whole beans, and pureed beans back into the dutch oven and stir well.
-Continue simmering on medium-low heat for an additional 5-10 minutes.
+• Add corn, whole beans, and pureed beans to the pot.
+Stir well and continue simmering on medium-low heat for 5-10 minutes.

-• Stir in shredded chicken, cilantro, and fresh lime juice.
+• Stir in shredded chicken, cilantro, and lime juice.
+Season with salt and pepper.

 Notes